Repression (Star Trek: Voyager)

 "Repression" is the 150th episode of the science fiction television series Star Trek: Voyager, and the fourth episode of the seventh (and final) season of the series.
 It revisits potential conflict between Starfleet and Maquis crew members explored in "Worst Case Scenario" at the end of season three.

 A series of attacks against former Maquis crew members baffles the Voyager senior staff.
 It is unclear how many former-Maquis crewmen were exposed to mind control techniques.

-Themes include mind control triggered by a subliminal messages, repressed conditioning, the Vulcan mind-meld invoking uncharacteristic behavior, crew loyalties, the friendship between Commander Tuvok and Captain Janeway, and Tuvok's "hunches" which he can neither explain nor ignore.

 Plot

 A Bajoran is shown recording a message.

 Onboard USS Voyager, former Maquis member Ensign Tabor (Jad Mager) is found comatose.
 The Doctor finds evidence Tabor was attacked; Captain Janeway assigns Tuvok to investigate.

 Soon there are five comatose crewmen in Sickbay, with the same injuries, all former Maquis.
 Tuvok notes that the assailant must have access to security protocols to avoid detection.
 Tuvok, Tom Paris and Kim capture a negative image of Tabor's assailant.

 While investigating, Chakotay is suddenly attacked and rendered unconscious by Tuvok.
 Tuvok has no memory of this and continues his investigation.
 All the victims recover but have no memory of being attacked.
 Tuvok meditates and has flashbacks of attacking the former Maquis members, and has a vision of the Bajoran.
 Tuvok realizes the negative image matches his own description.

 Janeway discovers a message to Tuvok from the Bajoran, a former Maquis named Teero Anaydis who experimented with mind control; his message triggered Tuvok to 'attack' other Maquis members.
 Tuvok sends a message to his 'victims,' who then take control of Voyager.
 However, Janeway helps Tuvok regain control of his mind, and Tuvok performs mindmelds to restore his victims and retake the ship.
 The recovered crew attend a movie on the holodeck.